syncfusion-content/xamarin-docs/Xamarin/Chips/Events.md

 ---
-layout : post
+layout: post
-title : Events for Syncfusion ChipGroup control in Xamarin.Forms description : This section describes the events in the Xamarin.Forms Syncfusion SfChipGroup Such as SelectionChanging and SelectionChanged platform : Xamarin.Forms control : SfChip documentation : ug
+title: Events for Syncfusion ChipGroup control in Xamarin.Forms
+description: This section describes the events in the Xamarin.Forms Syncfusion SfChipGroup Such as SelectionChanging and SelectionChanged
+platform: Xamarin.Forms
+control: Chips
+documentation: ug
 ---

 # Event of SfChipGroup